confluentinc/demo-trust/demo.md

         --resource lkc-856k7
     ```

-    > I didn't want you to see Maygol's secrets, so this was created before the demo.
+    > I didn't want you to see Maygol's secrets, so this API key was created before the demo.
 It's important to note that since Maygol created this API key, its access is limited to her access, and if her access changes, that API key's access automatically changes as well.

 1. Consume from topic as Maygol (must input Schema Registry API key).
 Stop the topic to view the data a bit.
     ```bash